cronuseo/cronuseo/README.md

 > Note : cronuseo still in the experimental stage.
 Only tested in the local environemnt.

+You can use Docker to run cronuseo locally
 ### Set up the local environment

 * ``` curl -LJO https://raw.githubusercontent.com/shashimalcse/cronuseo/HEAD/docker-compose-db.yml | curl -LJO https://raw.githubusercontent.com/shashimalcse/cronuseo/HEAD/docker-compose.yml ```